lrusso/AndruinoBluetooth/README.md

 # Andruino Bluetooth

-Android App that allows the user to connect to an Arduino board using Bluetooth
+Android App that allows the user to connect to an Arduino board using Bluetooth.

 ## App Link